falldowngoboone/falldowngoboone-com/src/blog/composing-data-in-eleventy/index.md

 ```
 {% endraw %}

 Notice the pipe character (`|`) in the front matter definition.
-This is defines the style of a [block scalar](https://yaml.org/spec/1.2/spec.html#id2793652) in [YAML](https://yaml.org) (the language the front matter is written in) to keep the line breaks.
+This defines the style of a [block scalar](https://yaml.org/spec/1.2/spec.html#id2793652) in [YAML](https://yaml.org) (the language the front matter is written in) to keep line breaks.
 An alternative to this approach would be to pass a list of paths for each key, but I want the flexibility to inline scripts and styles as well:

 ```html
 <!-- some-post.njk -->